 Tooth colored fillings can help our patients avoid a number of issues often associated with mercury (amalgam) fillings, which can affect the health of your mouth, as well as your overall health.
 In addition to the health risks and environmental issues associated with silver or mercury amalgam fillings, they can lead to cracks in your teeth, allowing harmful bacteria to leak underneath and cause recurring cavities and decay.
-Our cosmetic dentist, Dr. Cathy Santone, takes a conservative approach to tooth-colored fillings and all of her dental procedures, concentrating on preserving as much of your natural tooth as possible.
+Dr. Cathy Santone takes a conservative approach to tooth-colored fillings and all of her dental procedures, concentrating on preserving as much of your natural tooth as possible.

 Contact Dr. Cathy Santone at Encinitas Cosmetic Dentistry in North County for more information on tooth-colored fillings.

 Benefits of Tooth Colored Fillings

 At our health-conscious and eco-friendly cosmetic dentistry practice, Dr. Santone only uses tooth colored, mercury-free fillings to restore teeth and correct injuries.
 One significant reason she prefers tooth colored, or white fillings is because the mercury contained in the metal fillings can be potentially dangerous, and requires hazardous waste disposal.
 By eliminating the use of the amalgam fillings, Dr. Santone is doing her part to protect the environment, while providing our patients with a safe, effective solution to protect their teeth against tooth decay.